Unit Exchanges

 Your employee role must have the Exchange Unit permission to perform an exchange.
 See "Roles & Permissions" for more information.

-If a customer wants to use a different unit than the one he or she was originally given, use the Exchange Unit button on the side panel of an agreement.
+If a customer wants to use a different unit than the one your location originally assigned, use the Exchange Unit button on an agreement to check in the returning unit and check out the replacement unit.

 How To ...